Michael-A-Berger/DPS-kun/README.md

 5. Run the command `npm start`

 Just invite the bot to the desired Discord server and the bot is fully operational.

-# Development Instructions

-## Cloning (for the first time)

-- Please run `git clone --recursive <project url>` instead of the standard `git clone <project_url>`.
-    - This is because DPS-kun relies on the Rhythm Game CSVs repository: https://github.com/Michael-A-Berger/Rhythm-Game-CSVs